abhinavv245/Logistics-Specifications/api/components/docs/Static_OTP_pickup_and_delivery.md

 # Static OTP Verification (Pickup & Delivery) - 009

+## Overview
+Static OTP verification is a method used to ensure secure pickup and delivery of orders by requiring an OTP at key fulfillment stages.
+This enhances security by ensuring that only authorized personnel can complete the transaction.

+## Key Features
+- **Static OTP**: A fixed OTP assigned for an order, without time validity.
+- **Dynamic OTP**: An OTP that is valid only for a specific time period.
+- **Enhanced Security**: Prevents unauthorized pickups and deliveries.
+- **LSP Restrictions**: Logistics service providers (LSPs) should not share OTPs with riders; OTPs must be provided by the end seller or buyer.

 ## Pickup & Delivery Verification Modes

 - **Static OTP** - Static for the order, without any time validity.